Radar Detectors: Ratings of Sources

 by Roy Reyer

 Our AssessmentRadarDetector.org is the website of Roy Reyer, a former police officer, certified radar instructor and radar-detector retailer (see RadarBusters.com, below).
 Reyer has a colorful history, but his radar-detector reviews appear credible, with videos of the detectors alerting to real-life radar guns.

 by Craig Peterson

-Our AssessmentReviewer Craig Peterson has long been acknowledged as a top radar-detector reviewer, but that reputation was called into question in 2007 by another review site (GuysOfLidar.com) which accused Peterson of sabotaging one of its tests.
-Peterson favors Beltronics and Escort models in all of his recent radar-detector comparison tests, and he says he likes the Cheetah C100 speed/red-light camera detector and Escort ZR4 and Blinder M47 laser jammers.
+Our AssessmentReviewer Craig Peterson has long been acknowledged as a top radar-detector reviewer, but that reputation was called into question in 2007 by another review site (GuysOfLidar.com), which accused Peterson of sabotaging one of its tests.
+Peterson recommends a slew of radar detectors, but Beltronics and Escort models perform best in his recent radar-detector comparison tests.
+He hasn't tested some of the latest models, though.

 by Editors of CNET